sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 draft: false
 ---

 **Got an old Raspberry Pi lying around?
 Hate seeing ads while browsing the web?
-Pi-hole is an open source software project that blocks ads for all devices on your home network by routing all advertising servers into nowhere.
-What's best is it takes just a few minutes to set up.**
+Pi-hole is an open-source software project that blocks ads for all devices on your home network by routing all advertising servers into nowhere.
+What’s best is it takes just a few minutes to set up.**

 ![Pihole](/images/pihole-rdns/logo.png)

 ### What is a Pi-hole?

 Network-wide ad blocking via your own Linux hardware.
 The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

 ##### What is a recursive DNS server?

 The first distinction we have to be aware of is whether a DNS server is authoritative or not.
 If I'm the authoritative server for, e.g., pi-hole.net, then I know which IP is the correct answer for a query.
 Recursive name servers, in contrast, resolve any query they receive by consulting the servers authoritative for this query by traversing the domain.
 Example: We want to resolve pi-hole.net.
 On behalf of the client, the recursive DNS server will traverse the path of the domain across the Internet to deliver the answer to the question.

 ##### Web Interface